dotmesh-io/dotscience-python/README.md

 # dotscience-python [![Build Status](https://drone.app.cloud.dotscience.net/api/badges/dotmesh-io/dotscience-python/status.svg)](https://drone.app.cloud.dotscience.net/dotmesh-io/dotscience-python)
 ## Releasing
 To release this project, we're using `bump2version`.
-Install it using: `pip install bump2version`, then when you have a new tag to release, run `bump2version --new-version <sem-ver> <major|minor|patch> && git push --tags`
+Install it using: `pip install bump2version`, then when you have a new tag to release, run `bump2version --new-version <sem-ver> <major|minor|patch> && git push && git push --tags`

 It's recommended you also add release notes to the tag using [github releases](https://github.com/dotmesh-io/dotscience-python/releases) - you can add new release notes to old tags by just entering it when you click "draft new release".